Rich and buttery, these classic Snowball Cookies are easy to make, and the perfect addition to your holiday baking lineup!

 When I was growing up, every Christmas we would receive an eagerly anticipated package from my grandmother.
 It was packed full with all of her famous Christmas cookies and treats, and we couldn’t wait to get them.
-Snowball Cookies were always included, and they’ve long been one of my favorites.
+These yummy cookies were always included, and they’ve long been one of my favorites.
 This classic shortbread cookie is rich, buttery, melts in your mouth, and is the perfect addition to your holiday baking!

 My grandmother actually called these Walnut Crescents, and they were shaped into crescents, baked, and then rolled in the powdered sugar.
 Over the years we changed them to balls (easier for kids to help with), but however you shape them, they are fabulous!

 The ingredients are few, but that’s all this cookie needs!
 I love how simple they are to make, and it doesn’t take long at all to whip up a batch.
 Do you have a tradition for the first day it snows?
-How fun would it be to make these?
-My kids love helping with these cookies, and I think the powdered sugar is a big part of it!
+How fun would it be to make these cookies?
+My kids love helping with them–rolling and dipping in the powdered sugar.
+It’s a great recipe to do together with your kids or other family members.

 The powdered sugar dusting makes them a pretty cookie, and they’re perfectly perfect on any Christmas plate.
-Set them out for guests, bring them to a party, wrap them up for friends or teachers, or enjoy them in your own home…they’ll be a hit no matter where you serve them!
+Set them out for guests, bring them to a party, wrap them up for friends or teachers, or enjoy them in your own home…they’ll be a hit no matter where you serve them.
+They’re on our holiday baking day list, and hands down, they’re a favorite.
+Melt-in-your-mouth amazing!

 These cookies are my childhood…I LOVE them, and I think you will too!